Sue Snell: 1976 film

 In the original film adaptation by Brian De Palma, Sue is portrayed by Amy Irving.

-Sue helps lead Carrie's locker room humiliation; she even opens a counter where pads and tampons are stored and starts the chant of "Plug it up!
+Sue helps lead Carrie's locker room humiliation; she even opens a counter where pads and tampons are stored and starts throwing them at Carrie while starting the chant of "Plug it up!
 Plug it up!"
 However, feeling guilty about it, she eventually asks her boyfriend, Tommy Ross (William Katt), to take Carrie to the prom.
 Unlike the novel, Sue doesn’t seem to feel worried over the possibilities of Tommy falling in love with Carrie.
 She instead heads over to the school and sneaks into the prom to check on them, and is happy to see Carrie smiling and being elected prom queen.
 Sue then notices the cord running along the stage, leading up to the bucket of pig blood above Carrie.
 When Sue investigates the inside of the stage, she catches Chris briefly, but is forced out of the auditorium by Miss Collins (Betty Buckley) (who erroneously believes her to be interrupting the ceremony out of jealousy and does not listen to her protestations), seconds before the cord is pulled and Carrie is splattered with the blood.
 Before Sue can get back in, Carrie mentally closes all of the gym doors, locking Sue out while the chaos begins inside, with her presumedly escaping the building before it burned down.

 Following the death of all of her classmates, Sue is seen in her bedroom some time later after seeming to have had some sort of mental breakdown.
 Her mother did not let her attend any of the funerals and is seen talking to a friend about the aftermath, saying the family will leave town to avoid the media circus.
-Sue has a dream in which she lays flowers on the burnt lot of Carrie’s house, only to have Carrie suddenly reach her bloody arm through the rubble to grab Sue.
-She wakes up in hysterics and is quickly comforted by her mother Eldora (Priscilla Pointer, who is also Irving's mother in real life).
+Sue has a dream in which she lays flowers on the burnt lot of Carrie's house, only to have Carrie suddenly reach her bloody arm through the rubble to grab Sue.
+She wakes up in hysterics and is quickly comforted by her mother Eleanor (Priscilla Pointer, who is also Irving's mother in real life).